 While those heading out for holiday or enjoying the weekend might prefer warm and sunny temperatures, those working on factory floors really experience several problems under such weather conditions.

-High temperatures in industrial settings can increase health risks as well as equipment damage.
+High temperatures in industrial settings can increase health risks as well as equipment damage say the experts at DXP.

 And this can result in reduced productivity.